josephquested/redux-breakout/README.md

 Then, finally.
 We return the newState. `return newState`.
 Feel free to refresh your browser (and maybe `npm start` again), then check out those developer console messages with our family member and their updated mood.

 ### 6.
-We're so close now.
-There are just a couple steps to go.
-Currently our `reducer` is sucessfully taking in, updating, and pushing back our `moodStates` into the `App.js` react component.
+We are so close now.
+There are just a couple more steps to go.
+Currently our `reducer` is successfully taking in, updating, and pushing back our `moodStates` array into the `App.js` react component.
 But, as you will notice, it isn't updating our HTML with the new moods.
 Let's change that now, first in `FamilyMember.js`:

 ```
 // FamilyMember.js